filecoin-project/filecoin-docs/docs/store/lotus/installation.md

 ## Interact with the daemon

-As shown in a few examples above, the `lotus` command allows to interact with the running daemon and it will be used profusely through the documentation (`lotus-miner` and `lotus-worker` are the same).
+The `lotus` command allows you to interact with a _running_ Lotus daemon.
+The `lotus-miner` and `lotus-worker` commands work in the same way.

-This _command-line-interface (CLI)_ is self-documenting:
+Lotus comes with built-in CLI documentation:

 ```sh
 # Show general help